 There are many things you may not know about Florence, from fun food facts to stories of famous childhood characters.
-Whether you’re a foodie with a stomach for knowledge or just wish to impress the family while on holiday, here are 5 things to know about Florence before you travel.
+Are you a foodie on a food tour in Florence with a stomach for knowledge?
+Then here are 5 things to know about Florence before you travel.

 Things You Didn’t Know About Florence